Updated: 8/15/2022 | Oaxaca Travel Guide

 What to Eat in Oaxaca

 Oaxaca is famous for its culinary traditions and history.
 After all, Oaxaca is known as the “Land of the Seven Moles.”
-Street food is scattered, but the markets hold most of the street eats and offer some respite from the heat.
+Street food is scattered, but the markets hold most of the delicious cuisine while offering respite from the heat.

 Outside of the markets, you can most often find elotes and esquites (steamed corn dishes), dorilocos (walking tacos), burgers, and taco stands.
 They’re cheap eats.